setms/book/docs/requirements/digest.md

 Present requirements in different ways to stakeholders to reveal more insights.
 For instance, text vs diagram or use case vs acceptance test.

-Trace requirements back to their origin: use case, system requirement, or business rule.
+Trace requirements back to their origin: business requirements, system requirement, or business rule.
 Record the stakeholders requesting each requirement.
 Assign a unique ID to each requirement.